Dyl777/distributed-key-value-system/README.md

 ## Reconnection & Liveness Strategy

-This project uses a heartbeat-driven liveness approach and a few client-side strategies to reduce false positives and improve availability during transient failures.
+The program uses a heartbeat-driven liveness approach and a few client-side strategies to reduce false positives and improve availability during transient failures.

 - Heartbeat interval and failures: nodes ping peers at `-heartbeat` (default `2s`).
 The